Skip to main content

 • Previous direct clinical experience is preferred

-• Please be aware, weekly seminars are held on Monday mornings from 8:30-10am
+• Availability to attend mandatory, weekly seminars that are held on Monday mornings from 8:30-10am

 Practicum Tracks: